DaryllConway/screeps/README.md

 This object analyzes a room.
 You can analyze spawns, creeps, structures, extensions, construction sites or sources separatly or not;

 if you call the analyze method many times in your code, the room related to the RoomAnalyzer instance will not be calculated again.
+The result of the room analysis is keep in cache, so you can call the method analyze several times with one of these type, and no more cpu times will be taken to this operation.
 The structure of result of the analysis is in dataDefaultRoomAnalyzerResult.js

 You can pass several types with the byte operator '|'